 In the solitude of deserts, the Hebrew people developed a more austere and transcendent conception of God.
 The Bible says God told Moses that He had no name, except “I am who am.”
 This was something new.

 The five books of Moses – the Torah – contain noble humanistic and ethical principles.
-The sayings of the Hebrew prophets, in my opinion, are the seed of our contemporary idea of social justice.
+The Hebrew prophets, in my opinion, are the seed of our contemporary idea of social justice.
 Other philosophers had said it is the duty of rulers to be benevolent, but Amos and the other later prophets were the first to say the people had a right to demand justice.

 The civilization of ancient Greece, like ancient Israel, arose in a relatively harsh environment.
 What the ancient Greeks feared above all was chaos, and what they prized was order.